 I have improved since then.
 I have sat for hours (well three, but it felt like more) in the stacks of the Bodleian library reading back issues of Hello!
 Magazine.
 I have learnt much from the sub-discipline of Celebrity Studies.
 I have explored all sorts of ways different varieties of the celebrity industry are working with environmental and conservation causes and I was able to publish what I learnt in a book called Celebrity and the Environment.

-I am now part of the ‘Spectacular Environmentalisms’ network, an AHRC funded project lead by Mike Goodman from Kings with myself and Jo Littler (Middlesex) helping out, and have embarked on a full time research fellowship examining Celebrity and Development
+I was part of the ‘Spectacular Environmentalisms’ network, an AHRC funded project lead by Mike Goodman from Kings with myself and Jo Littler (Middlesex) helping out, and embarked on a full time research fellowship (2010-12) examining celebrity advocacy and international development, about which you can learn more at this site

 I have written the following works on matters to do with celebrity: